GervH-AICLASS/GervHRepoAICLASS/Differences-in-past-vs-present-Norway.md

 - Some individuals incorporate the concept of Valhalla into personal, eclectic spiritual practices.
 - May be combined with elements from other belief systems or modern interpretations.
+### 3. Biblical Recreations
+-The bible was translated into Old Norse with one of the earliest translations being the Lord's Prayer

 ## Academic and Cultural Interest